 We live in a world of debt-driven economic growth.
 That means that all our countries depend on more and more borrowing to keep things going, but how many people know what would happen if the world’s central banks ever stop creating new money?
 Post pandemic hyperinflation is what would happen.

-The Spanish Flu pandemic of 1918 was one such example: it killed about 5% of the world’s population, and its impact on economies around the globe was catastrophic.
-The worst-hit areas were those where war had caused significant loss of life (which meant that labor was scarce) and where large numbers of young men had been drafted to fight (which meant that there was now a significant gap in the workforce).
+The Spanish Flu pandemic of 1918 was one example: it killed about 5% of the world’s population, and its impact on global economies was catastrophic.
+The worst-hit areas were those where war had caused significant loss of life (which meant labor was scarce) and where large numbers of young men had been drafted to fight (which meant a significant gap in the workforce).

 Post pandemic hyperinflation is the worst-case scenario for our world’s economy.
 It typically takes years to develop and can happen after a significant health crisis such as an influenza pandemic or natural disaster.
-In this article, we’ve gone over what post-pandemic hyperinflation looks like, how it happens, and why you should care about it.
+In this article, we’ve gone over post-pandemic hyperinflation, how it happens, and why you should care about it.